Aliases for CXCR2 Gene

 GeneCards Summary for CXCR2 Gene

 CXCR2 (C-X-C Motif Chemokine Receptor 2) is a Protein Coding gene.
 Diseases associated with CXCR2 include Autosomal Recessive Severe Congenital Neutropenia Due To Cxcr2 Deficiency and Neutrophil Migration.
-Among its related pathways are GPCRs, Other and Akt Signaling.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and C-X-C chemokine receptor activity.
+Among its related pathways are Innate Immune System and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and C-X-C chemokine receptor activity.
 An important paralog of this gene is CXCR1.

 UniProtKB/Swiss-Prot for CXCR2 Gene